david-lev/pywa/docs/source/content/flows/overview.rst

 After that. we are registering a callback function to handle the request.
 The callback function will receive the :class:`FlowRequest` object and should return :class:`FlowResponse` object.

+        A callback function can be return or raise :class:`FlowTokenNoLongerValid` or :class:`FlowRequestSignatureAuthenticationFailed` to indicate that the flow token is no longer valid or the request signature authentication failed.

 In our example, we returning our dynamic data to the ``DETAILS`` screen.